CultureLabs-eG/era-translations/README.md

 ## What about you?

-**You speak French, German, Italian, Polish, Slovenian or English?“**
+**You speak French, German, Italian, Polish, Slovenian or English?**

 **You want to help us with the translations?**